-This section tells you what services are "excluded" from Medicare coverage and therefore, are not covered by this plan.
-If a service is "excluded," it means that this plan doesn't cover the service.
+This section tells you what services are "excluded" by Medicare.
+Excluded means that the plan, Medicare or Medi-Cal (Medicaid) doesn't cover these services.

-The chart below lists services and items that either are not covered under any condition or are covered only under specific conditions.
+The chart below describes some services and items that aren't covered by the plan, Medicare or Medi-Cal (Medicaid) under any conditions or are covered by the plan, Medicare or Medi-Cal (Medicaid) only under specific conditions.

-If you get services that are excluded (not covered), you must pay for them yourself.
 We won't pay for the excluded medical services listed in the chart below except under the specific conditions listed.
 The only exception: we will pay if a service in the chart below is found upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
-(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this booklet.)
+(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 6.3 in this booklet.)